First Contact In Tempest Sigma (4015 A.D) Part 1

 "We have a job to find out what's going on here, and that is what we are going to do."

 Eridonia's Hope's Lateral propulsion jets fired, sending blue-tinted hot plasma outward, as the enormous warship rolled on her axis, slowing down to about half speed, revealing five of her nine, triple 31-inch Kinetic batteries; which rotated on their mounts following the ship's central targeting computer.
 Flanked on either side by two pairs of Hammerheads, whose own weapons scanned the empty space beyond Sigma's fine particle debris field, leaving blue plasma trails behind them as they cork-screwed around the battlecruiser.

 "Group.
 Watch your spacing.
 I'm pushing co-ordinates of the Outpost now, check your scopes."
 Captain Raiko squinted as he gazed out of the cruiser's bridge observation deck; as two of the EC91's passed overhead.

 "Ellie, anything on the directed main antenna?
-We just recieved the co-ords for the Raven Outpost, should be on LRS now."
-He asked, facing the manifested holoform of the Ship's native Artifical Intelligence, E.L.I.3, or "Ellie" as called by the crew.
+We just received the co-ords for the Raven Outpost, should be on LRS now."
+He asked, facing the manifested holoform of the Ship's native Artificial Intelligence, E.L.I.3, or "Ellie" as called by the crew.